tum-pbs/pbdl-book/others-timeseries.md

 For the former variant, the prediction network $f_p$ receives more than a single $\mathbf{c}_{t}$.
 For the latter variant, we can turn to algorithms from the subfield of _recurrent neural networks_ (RNNs).
-A variety of architectures have been proposed to encode and store temporal states of a sytem, the most popular ones being
+A variety of architectures have been proposed to encode and store temporal states of a system, the most popular ones being
-_long short-term memory_ (LSTM) network,
+_long short-term memory_ (LSTM) networks,
 _gated recurrent units_ (GRUs), or
-lately attenion-based _transformer_ networks.
+lately attention-based _transformer_ networks.
 No matter which variant is used, these approaches always work with fully-connected layers as the latent space vectors do not exhibit any spatial structure, but typically represent a seemingly random collection of values.
-Due to the fully-connected layers, the prediction networks quickly grow in terms of their parameter count, and thus require relatively a small latent-space dimension $m$.
+Due to the fully-connected layers, the prediction networks quickly grow in terms of their parameter count, and thus require a relatively small latent-space dimension $m$.
 Luckily, this is in line with our main goals, as outlined at the top.

 ## End-to-end training